emqx/emqx-docs/en_US/data-integration/data-bridge-timescale.md

    Note: If you are a beginner user, click **SQL Examples** and **Enable Test** to learn and test the SQL rule.

-5. Click the **+ Add Action** button to define an action that will be triggered by the rule.
+5. Click the **+ Add Action** button to define an action to be triggered by the rule.
 Select `TimescaleDB` from the **Type of Action** dropdown list so that EMQX will send the data processed by the rule to TimescaleDB.

    Keep the **Action** dropdown box with the value `Create Action`.
 Or, you also can select a TimescaleDB action previously created.
 In this demonstration, you create a new Sink and add it to the rule.